STAT545-UBC-hw-2018-19/hw08-zeeva85/README.md

 gapminderplus
 =============

 This is an R package that has extended the gapminder dataset.
-This package also has included a simple `subset_country()` function which returns the mini dataset that was required for as many countries possible.

 Installation
 ------------